-- Make a good contribution to group work and whole class discussion - Often show initiative - Are becoming an independent learner by taking more responsibility for your own learning - Understand that your targets are important and almost always meet them

-Attitude 3 (A3) Inconsistent Learner

-There are specific concerns about your progress that could be resolved through a change in attitude.
-You could meet or exceed your target by improving one aspect of your learning (eg attendance, homework, organisation) or by being more consistent in your approach.

-You:

-- Are usually keen to learn and participate - Usually complete homework to the standard required and hand it in on time - Usually listen carefully to teachers and other pupils - Usually show a positive attitude in class and work hard - Sometimes make a contribution to group work and whole class discussion - Sometimes show initiative - Understand that your targets are important, but you are inconsistent in meeting them

-If this continues you are at risk of not doing as well as you could, so you need to adapt your overall attitude to learning.
+Make a good contribution to group work and whole class discussion Often show initiative Are becoming an independent learner by taking more responsibility for your own learning Understand that your targets are important and almost always meet them Attitude 3 (A3) Inconsistent Learner There are specific concerns about your progress.
+You could meet or exceed your target by improving one aspect of your learning (e.g. attendance, homework, organisation) or by being more consistent in your approach.
+You: Are sometimes keen to learn and participate Sometimes complete homework to the standard required and hand it in on time Sometimes listen carefully to teachers and other pupils Sometimes show a positive attitude in class and work hard Sometimes make a contribution to group work and whole class discussion Sometimes show initiative Understand that your targets are important, but you are inconsistent in meeting them If this continues you are at risk of not doing as well as you could, so you need to adapt your overall attitude to learning.
 We will discuss your progress with you and offer support and advice so that you can fulfil your potential.

-Attitude 4 (A4) Underperforming Learner

-You are not making the expected progress as a result of more than one attitude related factor.
+Attitude 4 (A4) Underperforming Learner You are not making the expected progress as a result of more than one factor.
 You may sometimes hinder the learning of other pupils.
 Some of the following will apply.

-You:

-- Fail to show a commitment to learning - Do not complete the homework set to the necessary standard or hand it in on time - Fail to listen to teachers or to other pupils - Can waste time in class by not concentrating or working to your potential - Can be easily distracted or sometimes distract others - Take little responsibility for your own learning - Arrive unprepared or late
+You: Fail to show a commitment to learning Do not complete the homework set to the necessary standard or hand it in on time Fail to listen to teachers or to other pupils Can waste time in class by not concentrating or working to your potential Can be easily distracted or sometimes distract others Take little responsibility for your own learning Arrive unprepared or late

-- Can make little or no positive contribution to group or whole class discussions - Sometimes fail to meet your targets through lack of preparation

-If this continues you are at risk of not doing as well as you could, you need to review your attitude to learning.
+Can make little or no positive contribution to group or whole class discussions Sometimes fail to meet your targets through lack of preparation If this continues you are at risk of not doing as well as you could, you need to review your attitude to learning.
 We want you to succeed and will do our best to ensure that you are provided with all the help and support you require.

-Attitude 5 (A5) Cause For Concern
+Attitude 5 (A5) Cause For Concern You are seriously underachieving.

-Your attitude to learning now is a significant cause for concern, which means you may be seriously underachieving.
 You often hinder the learning of other pupils.
 All or some of the following will apply.

-You frequently:

-- Fail to show a commitment to learning - Waste time and make little or no progress - Fail to complete homework and hand it in on time - Arrive unprepared or late - Interrupt lessons; slow down or distract other pupils - Fail to do sufficient work in class - Disrupt group work or whole class discussions - Refuse reasonable requests or challenge teacher authority taking up too much teacher time for negative reasons - Take little or no responsibility for your own learning - Fail to meet your targets or our expectations

-You will have already been spoken to about your work and attitude to learning.
+You frequently: Fail to show a commitment to learning Waste time and make little or no progress Fail to complete homework and hand it in on time Arrive unprepared or late Interrupt lessons; slow down or distract other pupils Fail to do sufficient work in class Disrupt group work or whole class discussions Refuse reasonable requests or challenge teacher authority taking up too much teacher time for negative reasons Take little or no responsibility for your own learning Fail to meet your targets or our expectations You will have already been spoken to about your work and attitude to learning.
 We will arrange a meeting with you and your parents.
 You will be monitored very closely to ensure progress is made with immediate effect and will be required to attend after school sessions to catch up on any work.
 We want you to succeed and will do our best to ensure that you are provided with all the help and support you require.